nnUyi/DerainZoo/DerainDatasets.md

 # DerainDatasets
-  * Some synthetic raining datasets for single image deraining are collected here.
+  * Some synthetic rainy datasets for single image deraining are collected here.

 # Datasets
 ## Single Image